eriosta/synthetic_reports/README.md

 - Intended to exercise **TNM staging extraction**, not to generate perfect prose.
 - You can tune verbosity and normal-by-exception ratios via flags.
 - Response tracking follows simplified RECIST criteria for realistic oncology workflows.
-- RadLex integration is optional and requires a BioPortal API key.
+- RadLex anatomic mapping is optional and requires a BioPortal API key.
 - Test outputs and cache files are automatically excluded via `.gitignore`.